Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Joule-Thomson expansion

 \section{Joule-Thomson expansion}

-In 1852, J. P. Joule and W. Thomson conducted a porous plug experiment to study the internal energy of gases, and discovered the Joule-Thomson effect.
-In their experiment, the gas undergoing adiabatic throttling flows from high pressure to low pressure, accompanied by a change in temperature.
+In 1852, J. P. Joule and W. Thomson conducted a porous plug experiment to study the internal energy of gases, leading to the discovery of the Joule-Thomson effect.
+In their experiment, the gas undergoes an adiabatic throttling process when it flows from high pressure to low pressure, resulting in a change in temperature.
 This process is isenthalpic: